Buying a New Guitar (How to buy a guitar you love!)

 The first step in buying your new instrument is determining the kind of guitar that will be best for different styles of music;

-New guitarists often make the mistake of buying purely out of personal preference from an aesthetic perspective.
+A lot of people make the mistake of buying purely out of personal preference from an aesthetic perspective.
 Although that may seem like the most important thing to consider, it’s critical to also consider other things, such as the style of music you plan to play, your upper body size, or whether you have smaller hands.
 You’ll even want to learn about different kinds of guitar strings, which can affect your comfort and success.

 • Acoustic guitars have steel strings and can vary in scale length, but typically have 14 frets to the body.
 They come in various sizes and shapes and may or may not have a cutaway.
 Unless your musical taste is restricted to classical music, you’ll probably be looking for this type for your first guitar.
 If you’re interested in an electric guitar, but need the versatility that an acoustic guitar provides, consider an electric-acoustic guitar.